matiasg1200/ac-challenge/ch-2/README.md

 ### CICD Workflow

-Once you've made your first push that should trigger a build from the `cicd-sample-app` trigger.
+Your first push to the the newly created Cloud Source Repository should trigger a build from the `cicd-sample-app` trigger.
 This will run the following steps:
 - Run a unit test
 - After succeful test build a new image
 - Push the image to GCR